iamarbabkhan/aws_notes/aws_services.md

 ### Aws CloudWatch:
 Amazon CloudWatch is a monitoring and management service. it collect and track metrics, collect and monitor log files, and set alarms.

+### Aws Lambda
+its a aws selverless compute platform.